MicahBala/biz_app/README.md

 - Post a rating for any business
 - Only admin can delete a business

+## Test the App

+Open postman and send request to the following endpoints on this link https://bizapp2020.herokuapp.com

+- GET /api/v1/biz/ (To get all businesses from the database)
+- GET /api/v1/biz/:id (To get a single business)
+- POST /api/v1/biz/ (To post a new business with the fields name, address and phone, either as json of x-www-urlencoded)
+- PUT /api/v1/biz/:id (To edit an existing business)
+- DELETE /api/v1/biz/:id (To delete an existing business)

 ## Dependencies

 - Node.js
 - Express
 - Mongoose

+## Author

+Micah Y. Bala